The most common 6 injuries are listed below:

 Like with any sport, it’s essential that all your tools be in pristine condition to provide the best results.

-Injuries like these can be treated or may be less likely to occur with an educational visit to The Foot Practice for information on footwear, rehabilitation, customized foot orthotics or which exercises are best to reduce future injury techniques.
+Injuries like these can be treated or may be less likely to occur with a Sports Podiatry assessment by The Foot Practice for information on footwear, rehabilitation, customised foot orthotics or which exercises are best to reduce future injury techniques.

 By analyzing your gait, foot strike, and current footwear, the podiatrist will be able to construct an orthotic that with help you best reduce your risk of injury.
 You will also be able to construct a strength and flexibility program that will aid in optimizing your strength and power return with each stride.
 This is a concept that is native to all sports where power sprinting is involved such as baseball, soccer and track and field.